algolia/algoliasearch-client-android/README.md

 #### Faceting parameters
  * **setFacetFilters**: filter the query by a list of facets.
 Facets are separated by commas and each facet is encoded as `attributeName:value`.
 To OR facets, you must add parentheses.
 For example: `facetFilters=(category:Book,category:Movie),author:John%20Doe`.
 You can also use a string array encoding (for example `[["category:Book","category:Movie"],"author:John%20Doe"]`).
  * **setFacets**: List of object attributes that you want to use for faceting. <br/>Attributes are separated with a comma (for example `"category,author"` ).
 You can also use a JSON string array encoding (for example `["category","author"]` ).
 Only attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.
- * **setMaxValuesPerFacets**: Limit the number of facet values returned for each facet.
-For example: `maxValuePerFacets=10` will retrieve max 10 values per facet.
+ * **setMaxValuesPerFacet**: Limit the number of facet values returned for each facet.
+For example: `maxValuesPerFacet=10` will retrieve max 10 values per facet.

 #### Distinct parameter
  * **setDistinct**: If set to true, enable the distinct feature (disabled by default) if the `attributeForDistinct` index setting is set.
 This feature is similar to the SQL "distinct" keyword: when enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
 For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.